Skip to content

 • Roasted Pumpkin Seeds

-How to make Pumpkin Puree
+How to cook Pumpkin for Pumpkin Puree

 Once the pumpkin is cleaned out with seeds removed and chopped into manageable pieces.
 Place skin side up in a large Casserole and into a preheated oven at 400 F for 45 minutes to an hour.
 Until the Pumpkin is soft so that it can be puréed with ease.
+You can check this by piercing it.

 Pumpkin Puree